MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Remove-MgApplicationExtensionProperty.md

 Delete a directory extension definition represented by an extensionProperty object.
 You can delete only directory extensions that aren't synced from on-premises active directory (AD).
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaApplicationExtensionProperty](/powershell/module/Microsoft.Graph.Beta.Applications/Remove-MgBetaApplicationExtensionProperty?view=graph-powershell-beta)

 ## SYNTAX